DCAN-Labs/automated-subset-analysis/README.md

-# Automated Subset Analysis

-These automated split-half subset reliability analysis scripts were written for the ABCD resource paper.
-They use Python's `argparse` package so that it can be run from the BASH command line and accept command-line arguments.

-*The rest of this README focuses on `automated_subset_analysis.py`.
-If you are looking for a description of `asa_submitter.py`, then see `src/README.md`.*

-## Purpose

-Randomly selects and compares pairs of subsets of data from two groups. `automated_subset_analysis.py` makes and saves the subsets, the correlation values between them and the groups, and graph visualizations of those correlations.
+# Making Demographically Matched Subsets

+This code base generates demographically matched subsets.
+It was specifically designed for ABCD, but can be used for other data repositories as well.
+It randomly selects subsets of each ABCD ARM and checks whether they have a statistically significant difference on any of the given demographic variables.
+Once it finds a subset of each ARM where each does not statistically differ on those variables from the other ARM, it saves each subset pair to a .csv file.
+It also outputs correlation values between the subsets and the groups, and graph visualizations of those correlations.

+For ABCC, see the full see the names and descriptions of the main demographic variables [here](https://collection3165.readthedocs.io/en/stable/recommendations/#2-the-bids-participants-files-and-matched-groups)

 ### Brief Explanation of Steps